Listen and Repeat Mastery

 Your Listen and Repeat Practice Plan

 This task rewards consistent practice.
-Focus on building automatic pronunciation patterns.
+Focus on retaining exact wording while keeping natural pronunciation and rhythm.

 Days 1-3: Build Awareness